olleolleolle/http_stub/README.md

 In comparison ```http_stub```:
 * Relies on an external HTTP server and does not effect HTTP libraries in use.
 * Facilitates TDD/BDD style testing by not relying on real integrations being recorded and pre-existing.
-* Can make it easier to write and alter requests and responses by not having to alter or re-record cassettes and recordings.
+* Can make it easier to write and alter requests and responses by not having to alter or re-record cassettes / recordings.

 ### [http-stub-server](https://github.com/Sensis/http-stub-server)
 Similiar in spirit, implemented in Java and comes with Java and Ruby clients.